sharad2/PhpaAll/Readme.txt

-Feature :- Job Payment Register
+Feature :- Health Contribution

 ===============================
 Customer Requirement :-

 The recovery of Health Contribution should always be 1% of total sanction.
-At present whenever the total sanction changes, we r calculating this manually n feeding.
+At present whenever the total sanction changes, we are calculating this manually and feeding.
 Please make this 1 % at back end itself for all Contract employees n secondment employees.
 NOT FOR DEPUTATIONISTS

 =======================================================

+Proposed Solution:-

+While creating an adjustment you can specify whether is % of gross.
+This is in addition to current possible values flat amount and % of basic.
+You will still be able to override percentages for specific employees.
+All reports which show adjustments will show this new type of adjustment properly.

 ===============================